Verizon Phones and Plans for Seniors in 2026

 - No long-term contracts: Once infamous for their binding two-year agreements, none of Verizon’s cell phone plans, senior or otherwise, require long-term contracts, and you can cancel your service anytime.

-- Wide range of devices: One of Verizon's biggest perks is that the company sells more than 99 different smartphones, starting from about $150, as well as 14 flip phones from $75 and up.
+- Wide range of devices: One of Verizon's biggest perks is that the company sells more than 99 different smartphones, starting from about $178.

 What We Didn't Like About Verizon

-- Limited availability: Currently, Verizon’s 55+ plans are available to Florida residents only.
+- Limited availability: Currently, Verizon’s 55+ plan is available to Florida residents only.
 If you’re looking for an affordable senior plan available nationwide, we’d recommend looking into T-Mobile’s senior plans.

 Verizon Senior Plans and Pricing